UltraProgrammer279/youtube-product-reviews-plugin/README.md

 * 1 - Clone this repository
 * 2 - Navigate to chrome://extensions
-* 3 - Click on Load unpacked and select the repo folder
+* 3 - Click on "Load unpacked" and select the repository folder

 # Supported online stores

-* amazon
+* Amazon
-* thomann
+* Thomann
-* musicstore
+* MUSIC STORE
-* ebay
+* eBay
-* etsy
+* Etsy
-* royalqueenseeds
+* Royalqueenseeds
-* alibaba
+* Alibaba

 # Contribute

-Fixing bugs, adding new stores or features.
-Everything is welcome.
+Fixing bugs, adding new stores or features are all welcome.